 Junkie Love first appeared in Czech translation as Feťácká Láska.
 It was published in English in 2001 by Twisted Spoon Press and went on to win the Firecracker Alternative Book Award (New York, 2002).
 Since then it has it has been translated and published in Italian by Fazi Editions of Rome.
 An extract from Junkie Love was featured in Erotika – Drogen und Sexualita, an anthology edited by the German philosopher Wolfgang Sterneck.
 In 2006 Junkie Love was licensed to Ebury Press/Random House for UK and Commonwealth distribution.
 Shoenfelt’s writing has also appeared in literary magazines such as Gargoyle, Prague Literary Review, Optimism, Hele, Blatt, Apple Of The Eye, Morgana, Vlna and Vlak.

-A new Phil Shoenfelt & Southern Cross CD, The Bell Ringer – Live At The Shot-Out Eye, was released in June 2015.
+A live Phil Shoenfelt & Southern Cross CD, The Bell Ringer – Live At The Shot-Out Eye, was released in June 2015.
 The album was recorded in the summer of 2014 to mark the 20th anniversary of the band.